hyperdemocracy/land/pages/index.md

 *Hello, "demos!"*

-Hyperdemocracy is a series of lessons, speeches, programs, and productions - made by coders engaged in the many problems of public policy.
+Hyperdemocracy is a series of lessons, speeches, programs, and productions - made by coders challenged by the many problems of public policy.

 Our opening session on July 24, 2023 had around a dozen audience members.
 Some came to learn new ML skills.